-- Horizon Air Node – Optimized hardware including Virtual SAN-ready nodes and supported hyper-converged infrastructure that run on the organization’s premises or on VMware-partner-managed IaaS, connected to the cloud control plane by way of integrated Horizon Air Hybrid-Mode software.
+- Horizon Air Node: Optimized hardware including Virtual SAN-ready nodes and supported hyper-converged infrastructure that run on the organization’s premises or on VMware-partner-managed Infrastructure as a Service (IaaS), connected to the cloud control plane by way of integrated Horizon Air Hybrid-Mode software.

 Much like the cell phone model, organizations can select validated hardware (a cell phone) available from our partner ecosystem and pair it with the Horizon Air Hybrid-Mode service from VMware (the cell phone plan) to start delivering virtual desktops and applications (phone calls).